mknecht/explaining-the-webapp-testing-landscape/clients.md

 # The Client

-Firefox or Internet Explorer are typical examples of a client:
+Firefox or Internet Explorer are typical examples of a client.
+They do these kind of things:

-* It requests a page of your app and renders it.
+* It **requests and renders a page** of your app.
-* It allows you to interact with the page by clicking buttons, selecting check boxes and so on.
+* It allows you **to interact with the page** by clicking buttons, selecting check boxes and so on.
-* It sends inputs, such as form contents or cookies to your web app.
+* It **sends text and other inputs** you make to the webapp.
-* It runs JavaScript of your webapp and other plugins that the page uses, changing the page while doing so.
+* It *runs JavaScript** of your webapp and other plugins that the page uses, changing the page while doing so.
-* It navigates the web app by following links, or visiting new URLs.
+* It **navigates the web app** by following links, or visiting new URLs.

 The client doesn't have to be a browser as you know it from your Desktop environment.
 At the end, it's the thing that interacts with your web application by requesting pages and sending input back to your test.